Mongolia & Russia: Naadam, Buryatia and Lake Baikal Combo Tour

 Join YPT for a summer full of nomadic thrill as we follow the influence of the Khans in both Mongolia and one of the prettiest part of Russia, Buryatia all the way to Irkutsk and Lake Baikal on this combo tour!

+The tour starts in Beijing for a 26-hour train ride to the capital of Mongolia, Ulan Bator, or you can start the tour on day 2 in Ulan Bator.
 The moment we arrive we’ll jump right into the national parks nearby the capital! we will leave the city to visit both the Mount Khogno natural reserve and Terelj National Park, both famed for their wildlife and unforgettable trekking opportunities.
 We’ll ride camels in the dunes and horses on the steppes before heading back to Ulan Bator just in time for the festivities of Naadam.
 Naadam is centered around 3 main sports – horse riding, wrestling and archery.
 After taking in the festival, we will spend a day checking out all the highlights of the capital.
 It wouldn’t be a YPT tour without checking out massive Soviet monuments and political museums.
 From there, we will ride the train to Ulan-Ude, crossing all of Mongolia.
 We stop for a day in the capital of Buryatia to meet the Buryats an ethnicity of Russia which shares common ancestors with the Mongols.

 We’ll then make our way out of Ulan-Ude, capital of Buryatia by train to Irkutsk and the stunning Lake Baikal.
 This section of the transsiberian railway is, without a doubt, one of the most beautiful so we’ll take the day train to see it properly.
 Train enthusiasts will rejoice!
 We’ll be exploring the city of Irkutsk, Siberia’s second city after Vladivostok, and one with an amazing history and culture of St Petersburg exiles and local ethnic groups.